 Label Each Part Of The Plant Cell

-Read More: Label Parts of Animal Cell Worksheet
+Read More: Label Parts of an Animal Cell Worksheet

 A plant cell is the basic unit of life in plants and has unique structures that help it carry out functions essential for plant growth, nutrition, and survival.
 Plant cells differ from animal cells because they have specific parts that support photosynthesis, structure, and storage.